sun-xiaoyu/Question-Answering-System/README.md

 ## To Run
-1. Install python 2.7 to your system
+1. Install python 3.x to your system
 2. Install the packages givn in the requirements.txt file
 3. Open command prompt.
 4. Go to the directory in command prompt.
 5. Type in command prompt:
     ```
-    py -2 app.py
+    python app.py
     ```
 6. Now run the browser and type localhost:9191/
 7. Input your question.
 (Make sure, you are connected to Internet)